-The Department of Electrical and Computer Engineering is led by seven Fellows of the Institute of Electrical and Electronics Engineers (IEEE), Professors Edward Della Torre, Tarek El-Ghazawi, Robert Harrington, Roger Lang, Amed Louri, Suresh Subramaniam and Mona Zaghloul.
+The Department of Electrical and Computer Engineering is led by six Fellows of the Institute of Electrical and Electronics Engineers (IEEE), Professors Tarek El-Ghazawi, Robert Harrington, Roger Lang, Amed Louri, Suresh Subramaniam and Mona Zaghloul.
 The faculty of the Department of Electrical and Computer Engineering conduct cutting-edge research in the areas of computer and electrical engineering.

 Professors Tian Lan, Howie Huang, and Suresh Subramaniam are developing algorithms to optimize resource allocation and pricing in cloud computing.
 Once the team publishes its results, providers such as AT&T, Amazon, Google, and others will be free to use the algorithms in their data centers.

 GW is a founding member of the National Science Foundation's (NSF) Center for High-Performance Reconfigurable Computing (CHREC).
 CHREC is comprised of more than 30 leading organizations in the academic, industrial, and government sectors working on reconfigurable, adaptive computing for a broad range of missions, from satellites to supercomputers.